tock/tock/doc/reference/trd-appid.md

 binary in this process binary followed by a 32-bit application ID and padded with zeroes, encrypted by the private key of the public key in the TLV.

+The `SHA256` type has a data length of 32 bytes.
+It contains a 256-bit (32 byte) SHA256 hash of the application binary.

+The `SHA384` type has a data length of 48 bytes.
+It contains a 384-bit (48 byte) SHA384 hash of the application binary.

+The `SHA512` type has a data length of 64 bytes.
+It contains a 512-bit (64 byte) SHA512 hash of the application binary.

 `TbfFooterV2Credentials` type follow the compiled app binary in a TBF object.
 If a `TbfFooterV2Credentials` footer includes a